RakRic/FrontEnd_Vizsga/README.md

 You can edit a registered job seeker's profile through the Edit profile menu.

 ## Creating a profile
-You can create a new job seeker through the Create profile menu.
+You can create a new job seeker through the Create profile men.